EasyG0ing1/asymmetric-crypto/README.md

 random-symmetric-crypto
 =======================

+Code examples below are the correct usage of the Class, the root project was incorrect so I forked it and corrected it.

 Provides a very simple library that uses public key crypto to encrypt any size data using a randomly generated symmetric key.